-Our products are designed to allow customers to download, install and deploy them on their own or with training and professional assistance.
-CyberArk solutions are highly configurable and many customers will select either one of our many trained channel partners or our CyberArk Security Services team to provide expert professional services.
-Our Security Services team can be contracted to assist customers in planning, installing and configuring our solution to meet the needs of their security and IT environment, and provide technical account management services.
-Our Security Services team provides ongoing consulting services regarding best practices in privileged access management, and recommended ways to implement our solutions to meet specific customer requirements.
-Additionally, they share best practices associated with privileged access security to educate customers and partners on such best practices through virtual classroom, live face-to-face, or self-paced classes.
+Our products are designed to allow for online trials, or to allow customers to download, install and deploy them on their own or with training and professional assistance.
+Our solutions are highly configurable, and many customers will select either one of our many trained channel partners or our CyberArk Security Services team to provide expert professional services.
+Our Security Services team can be contracted to assist customers in planning, installing, and configuring our solution to meet the needs of their security and IT environment, and provide technical account management services.
+Our Security Services team provides ongoing consulting services regarding best practices for achieving Identity Security, and recommended ways to implement our solutions to meet specific customer requirements.
+Additionally, they share best practices associated with Identity Security to educate customers and partners on such best practices through virtual classroom, live face-to-face, or self-paced classes.